-- The Personal Tutor's scope and remit are based on UEL's 'Personal Tutoring Policy' - see 'Support for Students' section of the programme handbook - Students should make contact with their Personal Tutor within the first 3 weeks | Personal Tutor - each student is of each term (min.).
+- The Personal Tutor's scope and remit are based on UEL's 'Personal Tutoring Policy' - see 'Support for Students' section of the programme handbook - Students should make contact with their Personal Tutor within the first 3 weeks of each term (min.).

-Personal Tutors will invite their students to attend a one-to-one tutorial near the start of programme and typically remains each term (at least two per year) to provide guidance on non-module specific queries, such as students seeking advice regarding modules choices, general study planning, personal development planning etc. Students may contact their Personal Tutor in confidence at other times of year to seek guidance on specific academic matters, such as when personal circumstances are affecting the progression of study.
+Personal tutors will invite their students to attend a one-to-one tutorial near the start of each term (at least two per year) to provide guidance on non-module specific queries, such as students seeking advice regarding modules choices, general study planning, personal development planning etc.

+Students may contact their personal tutor in confidence at other times of year to seek guidance on specific academic matters, such as when personal circumstances are affecting the progression of study.